Why you should read this article before hiring an SEO

 Every field has charlatans and snake oil salesmen, and it’s possible SEO has more than average because it tends to attract people who like to win (often at any cost).
 Here are red flags that indicate the person or firm you’re considering is not a good SEO.

-- I can do everything.
+- They can do everything.
 I have spent most of my career as a generalist, and what I know about generalists is that we *can* do everything, but we rarely do any specific thing well enough.
 Usually really good generalists are great at figuring out what’s wrong, not necessarily solving the problem efficiently.
 Now that I’ve focused almost entirely on SEO for the last five years, I see the difference and how much being a specialist matters in a technical field.

 Questions to ask during the SEO interview process